jeromepaul/jeromepaul.github.io/index.md

-# Analyst at DNAlytics
+# Data Mining & Statistical Research Scientist at Cognivia

 Hello,

-I work as an analyst at [DNAlytics](https://dnalytics.com), a very dynamic Belgian company that covers the whole development of data-driven personalised medicine solutions, from R&D to market access.
+I work as a Data Mining & Statistical Research Scientist at [Cognivia](https://cognivia.com).
 My background is in Machine Learning and data analysis.

 I received a PhD in June 2015.
 The goal of my thesis is to improve the interpretability of predictive models built on very high dimensional data.
 It particularly focuses on heterogeneous biomedical data that contain different types of variables.
 Selecting a few variables that allow us to predict some clinical outcome greatly helps medical doctors to understand the studied biological process better.

 Jérôme
-jerome DOT paul AT dnalytics.com
+jerome DOT paul AT cognivia.com
-DNAlytics – Offices : CEI2 – Rue Louis de Geer 6, 1348 Louvain-la-Neuve, Belgium

 # Publications
 - 2020